 The curriculum helps broaden your perspective and open your mind to all aspects of your business.”

 As he looks toward the future, Jonathan feels he has a variety of options because of the graduate degree he’s earning at Kelley.
 As an undergraduate tutor, he enjoyed providing review sessions for accounting courses and is pleased to know the graduate degree may allow him to teach someday.
-When considering why he chose the +1 MSA path, Jonathan suggests other students look at job descriptions for careers they may want to have someday.
+When considering why he chose the +1 MSA path, Jonathan suggests other students look at job descriptions for careers they may want someday.

 “You want to choose an education that will help you either shift or transition in your career,” he says.
 “I love accounting, but I don’t know if I’ll always be in that field.
 But I know for a fact that I can transition into finance or run a startup.
-Once you understand accounting, you understand the language of business, which will provide deeper insights into anything you do in business.
+Once you understand accounting, you understand the language of business, which provides deeper insights into anything you do in business.
 Kelley helps you get there.”